tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/StationCustomerHelp.md

 - **Loading/Unloading ready** is used to control when wagons becomes ready to use for another shipment or be sent empty to some other place.
 You can select relative or absolute times, or set it as *not applicable*.
-- **Other track no. or loading area** should only be specified if it deviates from what is specified for the customer.
+- **Other track no. or loading area** should *only* be specified if it deviates from what is specified for the customer.
 You can then also then select another colour.
+Otherwise, leave it empty.
-- **From and Up to year**
-Only fill in years if it historically relevant.
+- **From year** and **Up to year** should only filled if historically relevant.
 In particular, don't fill in the *up to year* if you want your customer to stay in business *until further notice*.